Types of Kitchen Countertops - Design Ideas

 There’s no competing with the characteristic look of butcher’s block countertops.
 No other material can adequately mimic it.
 Wood, given how soft it is, is also very easy on knives, making it a popular countertop choice for chefs in restaurants.

 To say wood is porous would be an understatement.
-As a countertop material, it can harbor moisture and bacteria more severely than any other material, making it a very impractical surface.
+As a countertop material, it can harbour moisture and bacteria more severely than any other material, making it a very impractical surface.

 While wood is easy on knives, it also scratches very easily.
 To make matters worse, it’s prone to warping due to humidity.